 The reports amounted to an escalation of a thoroughly discredited conspiracy theory (associated with such hashtags as #Pizzagate, #SpiritCooking, and #QAnon) alleging that Clinton and other so-called "deep state" conspirators run a massive Satanic pedophile ring based out of a Washington, DC pizzeria.
 YourNewsWire has granted uncritical credence to such theories in the past.

-However, it only took a few moments of investigating to determine that the sepia-toned images came not from incriminating footage found in some dank corner of the dark web, but rather from this maniacally inscrutable YouTube video uploaded (coincidentally or not) on April Fools Day 2018:
+However, it only took a few moments of investigating to determine that the sepia-toned images came not from incriminating footage found in some dank corner of the dark web, but rather from a maniacally inscrutable YouTube video uploaded (coincidentally or not) on April Fools Day 2018 (regrettably, that video has since been deleted).

 Here is the photograph in its original context: